-You can always check the current SI schedule to see if your course offers SI at Class Listings.
+You can always check the current SI schedule to see if your course offers SI at Class Listings (external link).
 Also, if your class is supported by SI, an SI Leader will make a short presentation during your class early in the semester.

 During SI sessions, the SI Leader will facilitate an activity related to recent material covered in the lecture.
 The goal is to have students become involved with the material and also introduce good study skills and habits.
 Some activities may include practice quizzes, vocabulary building games, creating review sheets, or collectively working on problems on the board.
 SI sessions involve working on course material, so be sure to bring your notes, textbook, and any other resources that you may need.

 SI sessions generally start the third week of the semester.
-Check the Class Listings page for up-to-date information.
+Check the Class Listings (external link) page for up-to-date information.

 SI is voluntary, so you can attend as often as you like.
 However, statistics show that students who attend SI regularly tend to have better grades than those who do not.